 Private nuisances are conceptually and legally similar to public nuisances except that private nuisances involve private parties as defendants or as both plaintiffs and defendants.
 Such suits differ in a number of other ways from "public nuisance" suits of the sort described above and have greater likelihood of surviving legal challenges for several reasons.
-First, there is broad precedent for successful private common law nuisance suits in flooding contexts in which private landowners claim that governmental units have created a nuisance by failing to adequately consider more traditional flood hazards in their activities and this has increased flood damages on private lands.
+First, there is broad precedent for successful private common law nuisance suits in flooding contexts in which private landowners claim that governmental units have created a nuisance by failing to adequately consider more traditional flood hazards in their activities and this has increased flood damages.
 Second, private nuisance suits between governments and private landowners based upon negligence or other common law theories are typically less nebulous than suits based upon "public nuisance" discussed above and less susceptible to arguments that broad issues of public policy are involved and these issues should be addressed in a legislative forum.
-Third, in most instances, failure to consider climate change will be only one additive factor in a flood or erosion damage suit based upon state common law pertaining to flooding.
+Third, in most